dfkaye/jasmine-where/README.md

 output
 ------

+A passing where() clause has no effect on the usual jasmine output.
-When an expectation fails, the whole data-table is printed to the console, along with pass/fail messages for each row.

-A failed expectation will appear in your console as:
+When an expectation fails, the data-table labels plus the row of values for the current expectation are added to the *current* failing item.
+Every failed expectation in a where() clause will appear as:

-     incorrect data
      [a | b | c] :
-     [1 | 1 | 1] (Passed)
      [1 | 2 | x] (Expected 2 to be NaN.)
-     [4 | 2 | 4] (Passed)
-     [4 | 8 | 8] (Passed)

-A passing where() clause has no effect on the usual jasmine output.
-The reporter messages in browser still less than optimal.

 TODO